Fleas are blood-sucking parasites that live outside, in our homes, and on our pets. The good news, though, is that fleas hate diatomaceous earth.

 After a few days of letting your dog lounge around in diatomaceous earth, give your dog a bath with a thorough shampooing.
 We don't recommend bathing dogs very often, since it can dry out their skin, but since DE can also dry out skin, it's important to revitalize your dog's skin with a soap-free or moisturizing shampoo.

-It's unlikely that fleas will survive vacuuming, diatomaceous earth, and a bath, but go ahead and comb through your dog's fur with a flea comb anyway, just to make sure none get away.
+It's unlikely that fleas will survive vacuuming, diatomaceous earth, and a bath, but go ahead and comb through your dog's fur with a flea comb anyway, just to make sure none escape.
 Do this every few days.

 After a couple of weeks, vacuum thoroughly.
 Along with cleaning up the diatomaceous earth, vacuuming will collect any surviving fleas, as well as their eggs, larvae, and pupae, helping to break the flea's life cycle.
 A word of warning here: DE is very hard on traditional filtered vacuums.
 Unless you're only cleaning a small section, we recommend using a shop vac to avoid burning out your vacuum's motor.
 For more information on cleaning up diatomaceous earth after you've applied it, check out our article about cleaning up diatomaceous earth here.